Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 ```bash
 gen3 roll all
 ```
+>[!Note]
-  Note: it might take a few minutes to complete; let it run.
+> This process might take a few minutes to complete; let it run and monitor the output for error messages.

 9. Get the newly created ELB endpoint so you can point your domain to it.